PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidMultipleTypeAttributes.md

 ## Description

 Parameters should not have more than one type specifier.
-Multiple type specifiers on parameters will cause a runtime error.
+Multiple type specifiers on parameters cause runtime errors.

 ## How